Causal Reasoning and Large Language Models: Opening a New Frontier for Causality: Generating causal graphs using LLMs

-More generally, we expect knowledge-based causal discovery to be founded partly on memorized information, but also dependent on the LLM's ability to process and transform seen causal relationships for use in multiple contexts.
+More generally, we expect knowledge-based causal graph generation to be founded partly on memorized information, but also dependent on the LLM's ability to process and transform seen causal relationships for use in multiple contexts.
 We can conceptually model the LLM's end-to-end efficacy $P(Y|D)P(D)$, where $P(D)$ represents the likelihood of a causal relationship being memorized by the LLM, and $P(Y|D)$ the likelihood that the relationships can be correctly transformed.
 Knowing that our benchmark dataset is memorized implies that our experiments can only measuring $P(Y|D)$, but not measure $P(D)$.
 That is, when evaluating an LLM on an existing benchmark, its performance on the benchmark is a test of how well the LLM's ability to process and transform its knowledge into the necessary causal relationship assuming that it has been trained using some representation of the underlying information.

-{\bf Redaction Test: } To characterize whether or not the LLM is attending to the correct words and concepts in a question when answering our pair-wise causal discovery questions, we use a series of redaction and perturbation tests.
+{\bf Redaction Test: } To characterize whether or not the LLM is attending to the correct words and concepts in a question when answering our pair-wise causal edge inference questions, we use a redaction test.
 Our redaction test shows what words are important for correctly labeling a causal relationship between two features.
-See Figure~\ref{fig:word_redaction_tuebingen}.
-If the LLM is correctly reading the question, we would expect that it will pay a lot of attention to key instructions and to the options themselves.
+Figure~\ref{fig:word_redaction_tuebingen}. shows our results for experiments in gpt-3.5-turbo, averaged across 357 random redaction probes over our T\"ubingen experiment.
+If the LLM is correctly reading the question, we expect that it will pay a lot of attention to key instructions and to the options themselves.
+Here we see that some of the key instruction words that indicate we are asking about causal relationships, such as 'changing', and 'causes' as well as instructions for how to format the final answer in tags are critically important, each affecting the accuracy of the result in the most redactions.
+The SLOT phrases are important but redundant (SLOT1 and SLOT4 are identical and SLOT2 and SLOT3 are identical).
+Therefore the LLM seems more robust to their individual redactions in this test, each individual redaction affecting the accuracy of the result, but less often.
+While most unimportant words do not affect the accuracy of the result much, we do see the redaction of number of 'minor' words having a surprisingly strong effect, possibly indicating a general sensitivity of the LLM to grammatical correctness.